 The DLSE will also ask your employer for the above documents, so don't worry if you don't have anything to attach to your claim.
 If you have an employment contract, or other documents, showing your employer's promise to pay you at a certain rate, you should attach that as well.

 For most wage violations—including minimum wage, overtime, and meal and rest break violations—you must file your claim within three years of the violation.
 If your employer's wage violations were ongoing, the DLSE will look back three years from the date you filed your claim.

 If your wage claim is based on your employer's oral promises to pay you more than minimum wage, you have only two years to file your claim.
 If your claim is based on a written contract with your employer, you have four years to file your claim.

 In any event, it's best to file your wage claim as soon as possible.
 That way, you'll be more likely to have access to the documents and witnesses that can support your claim.

 If your employer failed to pay you at least the minimum wage, you are entitled to the difference between that and what you were actually paid, for each hour that you worked.
-For example, minimum wage increased from $9 to $10 on January 1, 2016.
-If your employer continued to pay you $9 an hour for any work you performed in 2016, you are entitled to an extra $1 for every hour worked.
-(For more information, see What’s Your Unpaid Wage Claim Worth in California?)
+For example, the minimum wage for small employers increased from $11 to $12 on January 1, 2020.
+If your employer continued to pay you $11 an hour for any work you performed in 2020, you are entitled to an extra $1 for every hour worked.
+(For more information, see What's Your Unpaid Wage Claim Worth in California?)

 If your employer failed to pay you overtime, you can receive an extra 50% of your regular wages for each overtime hour worked.
 And, you are entitled to payment for any business expenses your employer failed to reimburse you for, any unauthorized deductions your employer made from your paycheck, and any tips or commissions that your employer withheld.